chc-database/data/docs/recording_people.md

 ---

 ### source
 List the sources where the information in this table has been found, followed by page number in parenthesis.
 Indicate first major reference sources used, then more focused sources if some specific information is not in main reference sources (indicate what).
-Sources can be indicated in abbreviated form or with acronyms (e.g Dehergne Repertoire, 159).
+Sources can be indicated in abbreviated form or with acronyms (e.g *Dehergne Repertoire*, 159).

 #### FORMAT
 {: .no_toc }